yaedavid/yaedavid.github.io/content/authors/admin/_index.md

 ## About Me

-David Arutrovich Avetisyan is a cybersecurity engineer at the Audit Department of the Cybersecurity Expertise Department of the Cybersecurity Department.
+David Arturovich Avetisyan is a cybersecurity engineer at the Audit Department of the Cybersecurity Expertise Department of the Cybersecurity Department.
 He is engaged in the process of reviewing the corporate architectures of Sber's subsidiaries and affiliates.
 Also he adapts SSDLC processes in Sber's subsidiaries and affiliates.